Spearfishing and foraging course British Spearfishing Association affiliated

-To safely breath hold dive requires a certain amount of skill, at Apneists UK we take qualified Freedivers (AIDA 2*, SSI level 1, Apnea Academy levels for example) onto the course.
+To safely breath hold dive requires a certain amount of skill, at Apneists UK we take qualified Freedivers (AIDA 1, SSI level 1, RAID Level 1, Apnea Academy levels for example) onto the course.

-For non-qualified divers we offer an AIDA 1 Star, one day course to teach you important skills to ensure you are safe in the environmet we will be taking you.
+For non-qualified divers we offer an AIDA 1 Star, one day course to teach you important skills to ensure you are safe in the environment we will be taking you.

-We run courses in North Wales, and Scotland.
+We run courses in North Wales, East England and Scotland.

-Price does not include the AIDA 1 star, one-day course (AIDA 1 Star certificate or equivalent is required as a minimum).
+Price does not include the AIDA 1, one-day freediving course (AIDA 1 freediving certificate or equivalent is required as a minimum).

 - Reasons to spear fish and forage

-Being environmentally aware is perhaps the greatest knolledge you will gain.
+Being environmentally aware is perhaps the greatest knowledge you will gain.
 It is also something that you will become acutely aware of in your daily life.

 - Gun safety and gun handling

 A spear gun, especially when loaded (in front or behind), can be very dangerous and potentially fatal.
-We will teach you good gun etiquette, how to transport, carry, load, shoot and maintain it.Various gun types are provided, from differant lenth to bungee and pneumatice, this will give you a sence on how they handle and fire underwater.
+We will teach you good gun etiquette, how to transport, carry, load, shoot and maintain it.Various gun types are provided, from different length to bungee and pneumatic, this will give you a sense on how they handle and fire underwater.